OblivionIsTheName/Naive-Lie-Theory-Solutions/README.md

 Hello there!
 This project contains my solutions to all exercises in the textbook Naive Lie Theory by John Stillwell.

-This is a great textbook for ambitious lower-grade undergraduates who want to explore algebra and geometry with a less mechanical and more intuitive approach.
+This is a great textbook to explore algebra and geometry with a less mechanical and more intuitive approach.
 I recommend anyone with some group basics to read this book.

 I will write solutions into PDF documents in Latex for each subsection of the book.
-For the sake of simplicity and "naiveness," many proofs and propositions are simplified and omitted.
+For the sake of simplicity and "naiveness," many proofs and propositions are simplified and omitted in this book.
 The "Notes" section in each solution document aims to fill these gap.
 This will likely happen since Chapter 2.

 Here are some tips on how to use this solution:
 1. Please have the textbook opened with you when you go through the solutions, as I won't copy the problem statements.
 I am lazy.